Padi (band)

 Padi (Indonesian for Oryza sativa) is an Indonesian rock band.
-It is formed in 1996 with their early name Soda.
-When the band formed on April 8, 1997 through the rename from Soda to Padi, all of its members were still studying at Airlangga University, Surabaya, Indonesia.
-The band consists of Satrio Yudi Wahono better known as "Piyu" (lead guitar, backing vocals), Andi Fadly Arifuddin (lead vocals), Ari Tri Sosianto (guitar, backing vocals), Rindra Risyanto Noor (bass), and Surendro Prasetyo better known as "Yoyo" (drums).
+It is formed in 1996 with its early name, Soda.
+When the band formed on April 8, 1997, through the renaming from Soda to Padi, all of its members were still studying at Airlangga University, Surabaya, Indonesia.
+The band consists of Satrio Yudi Wahono, better known as "Piyu" (lead guitar, backing vocals), Andi Fadly Arifuddin (lead vocals), Ari Tri Sosianto (guitar, backing vocals), Rindra Risyanto Noor (bass), and Surendro Prasetyo, better known as "Yoyo" (drums).

 Their second album, Sesuatu Yang Tertunda (2001), recorded one of the highest domestic sales of music records in Indonesia by selling approximately 2 million copies, with 450,000 copies of which sold in just 2 weeks.
 Padi has sold approximately 4 million albums in Indonesia only, as of 2012.

 In late 2007, Rolling Stone Indonesia magazine placed 2 of their albums on their "150 Greatest Indonesian Albums of All Time" list.
 Those are Sesuatu Yang Tertunda at #55 and Save My Soul at #110.
 In addition, Rolling Stone also put two of Padi's songs on the "150 Greatest Indonesian Songs of All Time" list.
 The songs are "Mahadewi" (#87) and "Sobat" (#109), both came from the debut album Lain Dunia (1999), which was not included in the magazine's list of Best Albums.